apathetic-wow/.github/ideas.md

 - Progress reputation bars (that take alts into account)
 - Target lowest HP mob (critters?) for Prey
 - Party tab targetting that only selects something agro'd or a party member has targeted?
+- Target finder, keeps looking for a target, lets you easily mark it and shows in what direction it is?

 ## Chat
 - De-spam